Hiking Elephant Mountain Taipei for the BEST view of the city!

 The Xiangshan Hiking Trail; Elephant Mountain Taipei

-Officially know as the Xiangshan Hiking Trail, I hiked ‘Elephant Mountain Taipei’ on a weekend, a little hungover after partying at Frank Taipei (awesome bar, check it out when you’re in town), so I was expecting it to be a painful experience.
+Officially known as the Xiangshan Hiking Trail, I hiked ‘Elephant Mountain Taipei’ on a weekend, a little hungover after partying at Frank Taipei (awesome bar, check it out when you’re in town).
+So I was expecting it to be a painful experience.
 I had heard weekends get pretty packed, but actually, it wasn’t so busy.
 That being said, it was hot, super hot so be ready to sweat if you’re there in the summer.

-The hike itself only took my girlfriend and I about 15/20 minutes from the bottom to the top.
-Add to that the 10 minute walk from the MRT station, the whole experience could easily be squeezed into less than 2 hours, so you absolutely don’t have to allocate a whole day of your Taipei time to it.
+The hike itself only took my girlfriend and me (EDIT 2021: Now Fiance!) about 15/20 minutes from the bottom to the top.
+Add to that the 10-minute walk from the MRT station, the whole experience could easily be squeezed into less than 2 hours, so you absolutely don’t have to allocate a whole day of your Taipei time to it.
 A morning, or evening is more than enough.

 How hard is the hike?
 Not too hard.
 I was in flipflops and it was fine.
-Like I said, it’s 15-20 mins, maybe 30 minutes up if you’re a little out of shape, and while it’s pretty steep, there are plenty of rest stops and seats on the way to take a break.
+As I said, it’s 15-20 mins, maybe 30 minutes up if you’re a little out of shape, and while it’s pretty steep.
+There are plenty of rest stops and seats on the way to take a break.
 I’d recommend taking a bottle of water and a towel, other than that it’s pretty basic.

 Which Way To Go on the Elephant Mountain Trek, Taipei?